ebuford/Get-AD-Groups-and-Members/README.md

 # Get-Groups

+This assumes you have a folder called Source on the C:\ Drive.

-Use this to get ALL AD groups and the members of each group
+Copy this to the Source Folder and run it out of Powershell